JackDougherty/jack-site/_pages/dataviz/index.md

 - Use a password manager to keep track of your digital accounts.
 See my [introduction to Bitwarden](https://handsondataviz.org/password-manager.html), an open-source password manager with free core features for Windows/Mac/Linux computers, all major web browsers, and iOS and Android mobile devices.

 ### Learning Goals and Assessments
-This course is designed to demonstrate the knowledge and skills you have developed to meet 12 broad learning goals.
-[TODO: point to link with more specific sub-goals and book chapters]
+This course is designed to demonstrate the knowledge and skills you have developed to meet 12 broad learning goals:

 1. Strengthen Your Spreadsheet Skills
 2. Find and Question Your Data